Dialpad LogoDialpad Logo Icon

 Why should the prospect go with you or even consider you specifically?
 What can we provide that’s unique?

-What else can you do to support your reps’ sales call planning?
+What else can I do to help sales calls planning?

 In addition to your sales call template, here are a few more ways you can optimize sales call planning for your team.